octimot/StoryToolkitAI/README.md

     Escape          - when editing transcripts, this will defocus and save the transcript

     t               - re-transcribe current transcription or selected segments

+    CMD/CTRL+G      - group selected segments (or update an existing group, if a group is selected)

+    Shift+G         - open groups window

 Other shortcuts etc.